AltaGas Ltd. (TSE:ALA) Expected to Earn FY2023 Earnings of $1.90 Per Share

 AltaGas Ltd. (TSE:ALA – Free Report) – Atb Cap Markets lowered their FY2023 EPS estimates for shares of AltaGas in a note issued to investors on Sunday, February 4th.
 Atb Cap Markets analyst N. Heywood now forecasts that the company will post earnings per share of $1.90 for the year, down from their previous forecast of $1.97.
 The consensus estimate for AltaGas’ current full-year earnings is $2.14 per share.
 Atb Cap Markets also issued estimates for AltaGas’ Q4 2023 earnings at $0.76 EPS.

-A number of other brokerages also recently issued reports on ALA.
+Several other research firms also recently commented on ALA.
+CIBC lifted their target price on shares of AltaGas from C$34.00 to C$36.00 and gave the stock an “outperform” rating in a research report on Friday, December 29th.
+Scotiabank boosted their price target on shares of AltaGas from C$31.00 to C$33.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 24th.
 JPMorgan Chase & Co. dropped their price target on shares of AltaGas from C$33.00 to C$32.00 and set an “overweight” rating on the stock in a research report on Monday, December 4th.
-National Bankshares boosted their price target on shares of AltaGas from C$31.00 to C$33.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 30th.
-Scotiabank boosted their price target on shares of AltaGas from C$31.00 to C$33.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 24th.
-Finally, CIBC boosted their price target on shares of AltaGas from C$34.00 to C$36.00 and gave the stock an “outperform” rating in a research report on Friday, December 29th.
+Finally, National Bankshares boosted their price target on shares of AltaGas from C$31.00 to C$33.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 30th.
 Eight investment analysts have rated the stock with a buy rating, According to MarketBeat, AltaGas currently has an average rating of “Buy” and a consensus price target of C$33.14.

 AltaGas Stock Down 0.7 %